Puerto Vallarta Surf Guide

 Just remember that travel becomes less predictable when there is a hurricane nearby.
 Flights are delayed, roads see landslides, and bridges are washed out.

 Olas Altas only breaks on hurricane swells that have a very short period.
-There is a lot of water moving and the waves come back to back without much time in between them.
+There is a lot of water moving around with strong currents and the waves come back to back without much time in between them.
 The waves break in shallow water and the paddle can be a challenge.
 Have you ever duck-dove a big wave right into a sand bar?

 It is a rare treat to be able to surf a fickle wave.
 Keep your eyes out.